KarthickRajanKR/Slop-Chat/README.md

 Slop Chat is a private, self-hosted LLM chat website/application built using Node.js and Ollama.
-It can be run locally or hosted over ZeroTier to allow access across multiple devices such as Android phones, PCs, and laptops. able to interect with my hosted LLM model in my pc.
+It can be run locally or hosted over ZeroTier to allow access across multiple devices such as Android phones, PCs, and laptops. able to interect with my hosted LLM model.

 ![slop chat](https://github.com/user-attachments/assets/75e17c36-3cfb-439e-9e51-3ffb7addf9e5)